eohne/StagDiDModels.jl/README.md

-# DiDModels.jl
+# StagDiDModels.jl

-Modern difference-in-differences estimators for Julia.
+(Some) modern staggered difference-in-differences estimators for Julia.

 ## Overview

-DiDModels.jl implements recent advances in difference-in-differences estimation that address heterogeneous treatment effects and violations of parallel trends.
+StagDiDModels.jl implements some of the recent advances in difference-in-differences estimation that address heterogeneous treatment effects and violations of parallel trends.
 All estimators provide standard errors, model diagnostics, and are compatible with the StatsAPI ecosystem.

 ## Available Estimators